staffanm/ferenda/README.rst

 Most of the code written by Staffan Malmgren, licensed under the main 2-clause BSD license.

-Some bundled code and other creative works are written by other authors, included in accordance with their respective licenses:
+Some bundled code are written by other authors, included in accordance with their respective licenses:

 * `rdflib-sqlite <https://github.com/RDFLib/rdflib-sqlite>`_ by Graham
   Higgins, BSD